Siege of Genoa (1814): Siege

 On the 14th the British renewed their attack on Albaro's position.
 Bentinck was there in person.
 The British general had announced to the Genoese, through an emissary, that he would be inside the city the next day; he counted on the superiority of his strength.
-This information sparked some demonstrations in the city, and General Fresia considered it his duty to invite the municipality to deploy the Garde Nationale, although there was already some disorder in this body.
+This information sparked some demonstrations in the city, and General Fresia considered it his duty to invite the municipality to deploy the National Guard, although there was already some disorder in this body.
 But there was no other way to keep the peace.

-On the 17th, at two in the morning, the British carried out a false attack between Sestri Ponente and Sampierdarena, with fire support from the artillery.
+On the 17th, at two in the morning, the British carried out a feint attack between Sestri Ponente and Sampierdarena, with fire support from the artillery.
 At five in the morning they opened fire on the French battery positioned to the left of Sturla.
 The Coalition approached the French ships from the coast and attacked with all their forces, amounting to more than 15,000 men, the positions of San Martino and San Francesco.
 The French troops were forced to evacuate their positions, as well as the plateau between the Richelieu, Santa Tecla and Sperone forts.

 The batteries of the Torre dell'Amore, taken from behind, were removed, and the Coalition bombarded the city.
 This induced the Genoese to rebel against the French.
 The mayor and archbishop Giuseppe Spina went to Fresia to urge him to capitulate.
 The general allowed the municipality to send a delegation to Bentinck to urge him to suspend the bombardment.
 Bentinck refused any proposal and demanded that the city be handed over, after the capitulation of the forts Santa Tecla and Richelieu.
-The French troops then withdrew, in good order, behind the Bisagno (river), and the British did not pass San Martino d'Albaro.
+The French troops then withdrew, in good order, behind the Bisagno (river) river, and the British did not pass San Martino d'Albaro.

-The civil unrest in the city increased during the day and night of the 17th, without the Garde Nationale bothering to calm it down.
-The next day the besieged surrendered.
+The civil unrest in the city increased during the day and night of the 17th, without the National Guard bothering to calm it down.
+The garrison of Genoa capitulated the next day.
 Also on the 18th, around noon, Bentinck sent Lieutenant General Robert Henry MacFarlane to hasten the surrender, threatening, if refused, to restart the attacks and bombings.
 The day was spent in negotiations and the next night the evacuation convention was signed.
 Thus, on April 20, the British entered the city.
 Fresia was able to leave Genoa with military honours.